volcengine/mcp-server/server/mcp_server_memory/README.md

 ## Contributing

-Contributions to improve the Viking Knowledge Base MCP Server are welcome.
+Contributions to improve the Viking Memory MCP Server are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch